David Bowie: Political views

 In the 1980s and 1990s, Bowie's public statements shifted sharply towards anti-racism and anti-fascism.
 In an interview with MTV anchor Mark Goodman in 1983, Bowie criticised the channel for not providing enough coverage of Black musicians, becoming visibly uncomfortable when Goodman suggested that the network's fear of backlash from the American Midwest was one reason for such a lack of coverage.
 The music videos for "China Girl" and "Let's Dance" were described by Bowie as a "very simple, very direct" statement against racism.
 The album Tin Machine took a more direct stance against fascism and neo-Nazism, and was criticised for being too preachy.
+In 1993 he released the single "Black Tie White Noise" which dealt with the 1992 Los Angeles riots.
+In 2007 Bowie donated $10,000 to the defence fund for the Jena Six saying, "there is clearly a separate and unequal judicial process going on in the town of Jena".